 The focus tends to be on large retailers when discussing payment offers and solutions.
-Multinational companies and businesses with a wide range and portfolio of customers have an annual turnover of millions of euros and, consequently, must offer and provide the most extensive variety of payment possibilities and options to their already large number of customers.
+Multinational companies and businesses with a wide range and portfolio of customers have an annual turnover of millions of euros and, consequently, must offer and provide the widest variety of payment possibilities and options to their already large number of customers.

 However, in this section, we often leave aside the forgotten small businesses in the retail sector, which can never reach the sales figures of the global retail giants and must look to innovation and ingenuity to build customer loyalty and boost sales conversion.